St. Luke's Episcopal Church (New Haven, Connecticut)

 St. Luke's Episcopal Church is a historic church at 111-113 Whalley Avenue in New Haven, Connecticut.
 Built in 1905 for a congregation founded in 1844, it is a good example of late Gothic Revival architecture, and is further notable as the second church in the city established as an African-American congregation.
 It was listed on the National Register of Historic Places in 2003.

+The church reported 223 members in 2015 and 207 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income for the congregation in 2024 was $154,210 with average Sunday attendance (ASA) of 59.

 Architecture and history

-St. Luke's Episcopal Church is located northwest of the New Haven Green, at the corner of Whalley Avenue and Sperry Street in the city's Dixwell neighborhood.
+St. Luke's Episcopal Church is located Northwest of the New Haven Green, at the corner of Whalley Avenue and Sperry Street in the city's Dixwell Neighborhood.
 It is a single-story masonry structure, built out of red bricks with Indiana sandstone trim.
 It is L-shaped in plan, with the main sanctuary oriented with its long axis perpendicular to Whalley Avenue, covered by a gabled roof.
 The sides are buttressed, as is the tower that projects at the center of the front facade.
 A hyphen connects the sanctuary to a 20th-century addition fronting Sperry Avenue to the rear right side.
 The main entrance is at the center of the tower, set in a round-arch opening, above which is a small ornately surrounded stained glass window.

 The congregation of St. Luke's has its origin in one established in 1844, when the African-American membership of the city's Trinity Church on the Green separated to organize it.
 At first they met in a chapel owned by Trinity, and then they purchased the building of an African-American Baptist congregation in 1852.
 They began a building drive in 1894 to raise funds for construction of this building, which was completed in 1905.
 It was designed by the local firm of Brown & von Beren, who did extensive work in the city in the early decades of the 20th century; it is one of a small number of churches designed by that firm.